christofhunte/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Within the osTicket Help Desk I created and configured in the previous projects, I used one of the end-user accounts I created called "Karen" and created a ticket.
-I assigned the ticket to "Sev-A" because the scenario was
+I assigned the ticket to "Sev-A" and the Help Topic to "Business Critical Outage" which was a topic I created in the previous osTicket Configuration project.
+"Sev-A" is top level priority and the property has a 1 hour response time fram and 24/7 availability.
+In the title of the ticket Karen wrote "entire mobile/online banking system is down." and the description stated "My employees are reporting that users are no longer able to access the online.
+The ones who occasionally access it cannot log in."
+Since
 </p>
 <br />